 Graduate at Graduation

-A U of D Jesuit High School student at the time of graduation has matured as a person — emotionally, intellectually, physically, socially, religiously — to a level that reflects some intentional responsibility for one’s own growth.
+A U of D Jesuit High School student, at the time of graduation, has matured as a person — emotionally, intellectually, physically, socially, religiously — to a level that reflects some intentional responsibility for his own growth.
 The graduate is beginning to reach out in his development, seeking opportunities to stretch his mind, imagination, feelings, and religious consciousness.

 By graduation the U of D Jesuit student will exhibit a mastery of those academic requirements for advanced forms of education.
 He will have developed many intellectual skills and understandings that cut across and go beyond academic requirements for college entrance.
 The student is also developing habits of intellectual inquiry, as well as a disposition towards life-long learning.
 He is beginning to see the need for intellectual integrity in his personal quest for religious truth and in his response to issues of social justice.